jessw00/Data-Analysis-Capstone/README.md

  ![Alt text](image.png)

 ## About
 This project aims to analyize the lyrics from Taylor Swift's first 10 studio albums (excluding live albums, EPs, singles, etc.), as well as the "vault tracks" on her rerecordings of *Fearless*, *Speak Now*, and *Red*.
-We will be looking at which words are most commonly used in her songs, which songs have the highest amount of unique individual words, and what percentage of songs have clean or explicit lyrics.
+We will be looking at which colors are referenced most frequently in her songs and what percentage of songs have clean or explicit lyrics.

 ## Data Sources
 - https://www.kaggle.com/datasets/nickpvl/taylor-swift-song-lyrics